Amnesty International exposes 'dystopian nightmare' at EU-funded asylum centre in Greece

 There is police patrolling constantly, as well as a private security company that is hired to also provide constant patrolling.
 Then there are digital surveillance security systems that just in April were sanctioned because they were found to violate the GDPR.

 At the same time, internally, people are facing obstacles to accessing very basic rights.
 The centre has a long-standing issue with procuring running water, for instance.
 Sometimes people only had water for two or four hours a day.
 Since 2021 it doesn't have a doctor.
-There are at times 5,000 people, and there is only an intermittent presence of an army doctor or volunteers.
+There have been at times almost 5,000 people, and there is only an intermittent presence of an army doctor or volunteers.

 It's quite striking to see so many millions being poured into the construction, but then operation-wise they are lacking in the most basic of facilities.
 And the Commission also funds the operation of these centres.
 We want to make sure, with this report, that there is once again an alarm sounded, to Europe and to the member states, that this cannot happen again.
 This is a centre that cost millions of euros to European taxpayers.